ivos/git-crash-course/Readme.md

 A Git repo starts with an initial commit.
 The first commit adds some files to empty repo and marks the first version of the repo.
-Every subsequent **commit** is then based on one or more previous commits and contains the specification of changes to be made to the files to get from the previous version of the repo to the new one.
+Every subsequent **commit** is then based on one or more previous commits and contains the specification of changes to be made to all the files to get from the previous version of the repo to the new one.
 Each of these changes can be one of:
 - addition of a new file,